hyperledger/firefly/docs/overview/firefly_supernode.md

 logic yourself, or whether you look for pre-built solutions.

-The Hyperledger FireFly approach is to allow the community to collaborate on the development and hardening of these component, across industries and projects.
+The Hyperledger FireFly approach is to allow the community to collaborate on the development and hardening of these components, across industries and projects.
 Then fit them into an open source, enterprise grade, pluggable development and runtime stack... the _Supernode_.

-The application then code against these APIs, and can be confident that the business logic that works on their local laptop against a sandbox, is being written in a way that scales to an enterprise decentralized application and can be deployed against one or more public/private blockchains in production.
+The application developers then code against these APIs, and can be confident that the business logic that works on their local laptop against a sandbox, is being written in a way that scales to an enterprise decentralized application and can be deployed against one or more public/private blockchains in production.